cair/convolutional-tsetlin-machine-tutorial/README.md

 </p>

 <p>
-I will now explain how the Convolutional Tsetlin Machine solves the above pattern recognitionn task, going through the recognition and learning steps in detail.
+I will now explain how the Convolutional Tsetlin Machine solves the above pattern recognition task, going through the recognition and learning steps in detail.
 </p>

 ### The Tsetlin Automaton